SimonHarte/SpartanGrid/README.md

 Unfortunately all Safari browsers up to version 7 have a very pragmatic sub-pixel rendering for widths and always round values down to the next integer when calculating rendered pixels.
 So a width declaration of for example `88.333px` or even `88.666px` will always be rendered as `88px`.
-This of course causes issues when your grid configuration leads to such values or in general when you use a fluid grid, because we get a small displacement of columns.
+This of course causes issues when your grid configuration leads to such values or in general when you use a fluid grid, because we get a small displacement of cells.

 There's an [article from John Resig](http://ejohn.org/blog/sub-pixel-problems-in-css/) about this subject.